zuozhenggh/learning-library/data-management-library/goldengate/bigdata/mysql-to-hbase/mysql-to-hbase.md

 If already at a Unix prompt, you can access the Lab Menu by typing the alias ‘labmenu’

-**Step2:** The following Lab Menu will be displayed, **select R** to reset the lab environment, then select **5**.
+**Step 2:** The following Lab Menu will be displayed, **select R** to reset the lab environment, then select **5**.
 Review the overview notes on the following screen, then select Q to quit.

   ![](./images/d_labmenu5.png " ")

-**Step3:** The above step will copy the GoldenGate configuration files to the GG Home directories, under ./dirprm.
+**Step 3:** The above step will copy the GoldenGate configuration files to the GG Home directories, under ./dirprm.
 The workshop facilitator will review the content of each of these files to understand how GoldenGate is being configured.

 Optionally view these files, same as in previous lab: